bbrunckh/spid-boundaries/README.md

 The code completes the following tasks:
 1. Prepares the admin-0 boundary data so that it corresponds with World Bank country codes and has unique geo_codes.
 2. Prepares subnational boundary data files.
-3. Collates and modifies raw boundary data cso that it matches subnational samples in the SPID master list.
+3. Collates and modifies raw boundary data so that it matches subnational samples in the SPID master list.
 4. Edge-matches subnational boundaries to admin-0 boundaries.
 Ensures that they form a valid planar partition, made of valid polygons and having no gaps or overlaps.

 ## Data